vecn/nbots/README.md

 ## Acknowledges

-The Center of Research in Mathematics, CIMAT, in many ways has been the backbone of this project, especially **the people** forming the department of Computational Sciences and its post-graduate programs, a big **thank you** to all of them.
+The Center for Research in Mathematics, CIMAT, in many ways has been the backbone of this project, especially **the people** forming the department of Computational Sciences and its post-graduate programs, a big **thank you** for all of them.

 ## Developers and contributions